The heart and mind of Real Madrid

 Northeast Brazil moves to the beat of "forró", a music that is an integral part of the life and culture of the region.

-PARAIBA MEU AMOR explores the history, presents interviews and covers live sessions to understand how this music came to represent the spirit of the Northeast and the Sertão.
+This film explores the history, presents interviews and covers live sessions to understand how this music came to represent the spirit of the Northeast and the Sertão regions.

 In such a dry and arid land, the "forró" has greatly influenced the people and their culture.